Xiaomi Mi 11 Ultra price in Pakistan & specifications

-Xiaomi has just introduced the Redmi Note 12 Pro 4G in Pakistan,...
+Instagram has launched a new safety feature for DMs to prevent spam...

-Xiaomi is preparing to release a new phone called the Mi 11 Ultra, which is an updated version of the Mi 11 launched last year.
-The Xiaomi Mi 11 Ultra, which is available soon on the market.
+Xiaomi is preparing to release a new phone called the , which is an updated version of the Mi 11 Ultra launched last year.
+Mi 11

-The smartphone has a Qualcomm Snapdragon 888 chipset and a 2.84 GHz octa-core processor.
-The device has an Adreno 660 GPU.

 The display is covered by Corning Gorilla Glass Victus.